Religion in Paraguay: Roman Catholicism

 Catholicism has a played a major role in shaping Paraguay's culture.
 Catholicism has long been the most important religion in Paraguay, with the Bishopric of Asunción created in 1547.
 The majority of government officials are Catholics and a number of Catholic festivals are public holidays (Holy Thursday, Good Friday, Feast of The Assumption of the Virgin Mary [15 August], Feast of The Immaculate Conception [8 December] and Christmas).

 Many people mark the Feast of the Immaculate Conception with a pilgrimage to Caacupé.
 The Basilica of Caccupe contains a statuette of Our Lady of the Miracles.
 Pope John Paul II visited Caacupe in 1987.

 The Church maintains the Universidad Católica "Nuestra Señora de la Asunción".

 Protestantism

 The second largest religious affiliation in Paraguay is Protestantism, which like in North America shows a wide array of denominations.
-Lutherans and Mennonites are the more traditional groups which are dominated by rather recent immigrants of European ancestry and their descendants, while Evangelical and/or Charismatic churches have spread in recent decades mostly in the vast and long-established Mestizo population.
+Lutherans and Mennonites are the more traditional groups which are dominated by rather recent immigrants of European ancestry and their descendants; in 2022, the Mennonite Church, estimated that they had 46,000 members.
+Evangelical and/or Charismatic churches have spread in recent decades mostly in the vast and long-established Mestizo population.
 The Bruderhof established a base in Paraguay in 1941, fleeing Nazi persecution.
 They left the country for North America in 1966, but returned and re-established themselves in 2010.